Bekacru/better-fetch/README.md

 # Better Fetch

-A fetch wrapper for typescript that returns the data and the error object.
+A fetch wrapper for typescript that returns data and error object.
 Works on the browser, node (version 18+), workers, deno and bun.
 Some of the APIs are inspired by [ofetch](https://github.com/unjs/ofetch).

-## Why?

-While working on a project, I began using ofetch.
-I appreciated many of its features, but I was particularly drawn to the concept of receiving both data and error objects with each call.
-This led me to create a fetch wrapper that incorporated this functionality , along with some features borrowed from ofetch.

 ## Installation